-Luciano Bertalot, technical responsible officer for the Micro Fission Chamber PA, explaining the characteristics of the device in detail to ITER Director-General Osamu Motojima.
+Luciano Bertalot, technical responsible officer for the Micro Fission Chamber Procurement Arrangement, explaining the characteristics of the device in detail to ITER Director-General Osamu Motojima.

 Counting the number of neutrons produced by fusion reactions inside a burning plasma gives a precise indication of how much fusion power is being generated.

 But how do you count neutrons?

 Previously, fusion installations such as TFTR in the US, JET in Europe and JT-60 in Japan have relied on a device based on the physics of fission: the fission chamber.

 A fission chamber is a gas-filled container, whose walls are coated with a thin layer of fissile material such as uranium 235 (U235).
 When a neutron hits an atom of fissile material the atom splits and a fixed amount of energy is released.
 Measuring the total energy that is released within the device gives a clear indication of how many neutrons have hit the U235 layer.
 The number of neutrons, in turn, reveals the quantity of fusion power produced.

 In previous tokamaks, fission chambers were rather large and installed outside the vacuum vessel.
 In ITER, their size will not exceed that of a pencil—hence the term "micro fission chamber

 Four units—containing three micro fission chambers each—will be fitted into the gap between the blanket shield modules and the vacuum vessel.
 The units' locations have been carefully chosen so that the incoming neutrons can be monitored in all circumstances, whatever the plasma position.